-The Arts Education division at the LA County Arts Commission staffs the regional efforts of the LA County Arts Education Collective.
+The Los Angeles County Department of Arts and Culture's Arts Education division staffs the regional efforts of the LA County Arts Education Collective.

 Denise Grande, Director of Arts Education